-Emma McGowan is the Senior Writer for the Avast blog, tackling online security and privacy from a lifestyle perspective.
+Emma McGowan is a privacy and security advocate and managing editor at Gen who tackles online security and privacy from a lifestyle perspective.
 Previous to joining Avast, she was a freelance writer for a decade, focusing on women’s health, sexuality education, and startups.
 Her work has appeared in Buzzfeed, Mashable, Startups.com, The Daily Dot, Mic, Bustle, Broadly, and Bedsider, among others.
 When she’s not writing, Emma can be found reading trashy novels, sewing and embroidering, and playing with her tabby cat, Dwight.

 By being aware of these common online scams and taking precautions, you can protect yourself and your family from becoming victims this holiday season.

 It’s not just the busiest shopping season.
 For scammers and fraudsters, it’s easily the busiest scamming season, too.

 Are you ready to sit down for mashed potatoes and cringe-worthy dialogue?
 Neither are we.
 Get ready for the holidays with our list of conversation starters that will keep your family safer and keep you from sitting through an interrogation.